torbs/eik-lib.github.io/docs/overview.md

 To understand Eik we need to understand what we are trying to achieve so lets start with a fairly common issue:

-In a moderate or large sized web site it is very common that the site is built and served as [multiple applications](https://martinfowler.com/articles/microservices.html) which live on different pathnames on the site.
-Its also common that each of these applications have a dedicated team of developers and the goal of these teams is to be as autonomous as possible.
-To be as autonomous as possible, each application and team would like to depend on each other as little as possible.
+In a moderate or large sized web site it is very common that the site is built and served as [multiple applications](https://martinfowler.com/articles/microservices.html) which live at different pathnames on the site.
+It's also common for each of these applications to have a dedicated team of developers with the goal of being as autonomous as possible.
+To achieve this, each application and team should depend on each other as little as possible.

 Lets say we have a site where the frontpage (`site.com`) is one application.
 Then we have a web shop, a second application, on `site.com/shop` and finally there is a third application handling checkout on `site.com/checkout`.